-Policy: Examine parking and access issues at each facility and develop options
+Policy: Examine parking and access issues at each facility and develop options for how best to improve or resolve these issues.

-- Develop a schedule for making needed parking and access improvements and work planned improvements into City's Capital Improvements Budget. - Work with ALDOT to determine and install needed improvements on Highway 34.
+Develop a schedule for making needed parking and access improvements and work planned improvements into City's Capital Improvements Budget.
+Work with ALDOT to determine and install needed improvements on Highway 34.